andrea-cpu96/RC-Car/README.md

 I created this repository in order to contain all the code and documentations for the project of a full customized RC car.

-HARDWARE KNOWN BUGS TO BE FIXED

-- LoRa traceses and connector pinout must be in the reverse order
-- The LoRa traces of RX and TX in the connector must be exchanged

 FIRMWARE NOTES

 - the data-packed is of eight bits; 1 for mode, 2 for steering angle and 5 for speed and direction.